JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 >
 {type="note"}

-To be able to use Kotlin code in a local Swift package, now connect the Kotlin framework generated from the multiplatform project to your Xcode project:
+To be able to use Kotlin code in a local Swift package, connect the Kotlin framework generated from the multiplatform project to your Xcode project:

 1. In Xcode, go to **Product** | **Scheme** | **Edit scheme** or click the schemes icon in the top bar and select **Edit scheme**: